 Cost function

-The algorithm can decide whether a free parking space is adequate or not based on a cost function.
-The defined cost function is built up from two parts: the driven route length and the distance from the preferred locations.
+The algorithm can decide whether a free parking space is suitable or not based on a cost function.
+The defined cost function is based on two factors: the driven-route length and distance from the preferred location.

-The estimated route length of a method depends on the step number: the higher the step number is, the longer the route length is (see Table 2).
+The estimated route length of a method depends on the step number; the higher the step number, the longer the route length (see Table 2).
 The route length is measured in pixels (the real distance depends on the graphic scale of the map).

 Table 2.
-The route length of each method.
+The route length of each method